Eh2406/rust-reader/README.md

 - Full persistence; on launching the program it would have restored all the windows you had open.
 - A progress bar complete with percent complete and time left.

 Unfortunately, we had stretched out programing language AutoIt3 far past its limits.
-Years later I went back to fix sum bugs, but discovered it was too unwieldy to make any progress on.
-So when I was learning rust I thought this would be a good project to practice with.
+Later, when I was learning rust, I went back to fix sum bugs, but discovered it was too unwieldy and so started this rewrite in rust.